Yovvel/Weather-site/README.md

 # Weather-site
-A website to show the local weather
+A website to show the weather.

+## CodePen
+To see the working page, you can go to this [CodePen](https://codepen.io/Yovvel/full/QKpPNE).